utsavdotpro/PHPQueryUtils/README.md

 # PHPQueryUtils
-Simple <b>Query</b> class to easily and quickly write/execute MySQLi queries.
+Simple `Query` class to easily and quickly write/execute MySQLi queries.
 You no more need to write specific queries for every table and every operation.
 Just create a data object pass with your table name through appropriate function and voila, it's done!

 Checkout different operations available: